 Before starting at MIT, I worked at Caerus Analytics in Washington, DC, developing open source analysis software for DARPA.
 After graduating from Amherst College, I spent a year in Kosovo on a Fulbright fellowship.
-I’ve consulted as a data scientist/engineer for the U.S. Holocaust Memorial Museum, Kensho Technologies, a number of university research projects, and a sports betting operation.
+I’ve consulted as a data scientist/engineer for the U.S. Holocaust Memorial Museum, Kensho Technologies, the Political Instability Task Force, a number of university research projects, and a sports betting operation.

 PhD in Political Science, 2021 (expected)